samkcdev/Eloquent-Javascript-Exercises/Iterators-forEach, Map, and Filter/Iterators-notes.md

    Condition Two:
    If an initial value is not set then the accumulator is the first value in the array and currentValue becomes the second value in the array

-   NOTE:Always to get a returned value from a function assing that function to an variable.
+   NOTE:Always to get a returned value from a function assigning that function to an variable.

+   Other Array iterators are:

+   ### some

+   If ANY value passes a contiotion it returns a boolean

+   ### every

+   if ALL the value from array satisfies the condtion it returns a boolean true.

+   ###find
+   Added in ES2015, to find an element from an array based on condition.
+Will return first value in the array that stisfies a condtition(if the experssion gives true).